Home > ITIL vs. DevOps: Are You Using These Frameworks Right?

 Why Your Existing Tech Stack May Be Holding You Back

 At the heart of ITIL practices and DevOps is the software that makes it happen.
 It needs to be powerful yet also simple to use, as well as comprehensive.
 If that sounds like a tall order, you’re right.
 Be wary of less-complete solutions that won’t bring the level of performance and automation necessary to provide all the advantages the combination of ITIL and DevOps offers.
 When you’re looking for software to not only streamline your ITSM processes but also automate common tasks and empower your users to take action, take a look at SolarWinds® Service Desk.
-Available as a standalone, ITIL-ready platform in addition to an integration for SolarWinds Hybrid Cloud Observability built to provide the closed-loop management system using automated ticketing, Service Desk can help provide the bridge between quickly identifying what needs to be done and resolving these issues faster.
+Available as a standalone, ITIL-ready platform in addition to an integration for SolarWinds Observability Self-Hosted (formerly known as Hybrid Cloud Observability) built to provide the closed-loop management system using automated ticketing, Service Desk can help provide the bridge between quickly identifying what needs to be done and resolving these issues faster.

 Melissa Palmer